Mark0025/aire_learning_platform/AIRE_LEARNING_PLATFORM/study-game/README.md

 - **Practice Mode**: Leave "Lock answers" unchecked to learn the material
 - **Test Mode**: Check "Lock answers" to simulate a real test environment
-- Create your own module JSON files for different subjects
+- Create your own module JSON files for different real estate investment topics
 - Review your answers at the end to understand areas that need more focus

+## About AIRE

+AIRE (AI Real Estate) is revolutionizing the real estate investing landscape with cutting-edge AI technology.
+Our mission is to empower investors with the knowledge, tools, and strategies needed to succeed in today's competitive market.

+Visit [aireinvestor.com](https://aireinvestor.com) to learn more about our services and products.

 ## License

-This project is open-source and available for educational purposes.
+This project is proprietary software owned by AIRE.
+All rights reserved.